brmscheiner/zlp/README.md

     If tagged=true, show only messages in which you are tagged.
 If tagged=false or omitted, show all messages. filter
     Apply a saved filter.
 See the "zulip filter" documentation.
 The word filter can be omitted (zulip news py and zulip news filter="py" are equivalent).

+######zulip msg args "content"
+ send a message. you must provide either a stream or users. stream
+    If stream=foo, your message will be posted to the stream "foo" users
+    Use either users=ex@mail.com or users=[ex@mail.com,ex2@mail.com,ex3@mail.com] for multiple recipients.